One Earth's “Species of the Week” series highlights the flagship species of each of the 844 unique ecoregions contained within Earth’s bioregions.

 These bands of female wildebeests are in control of leading the entire herd towards new grasslands.
 From July to early October, this movement is known as the Great Migration.
 The population of 1.5 million blue wildebeest is joined by over 700,000 species of other grazers as they move across the Serengeti in search of new food sources.
 This migration is what keeps the Serengeti ecosystem healthy, thriving, and functioning as a massive carbon sink.

 In the mid-20th century, the blue wildebeest population was decimated to just 300,000 individuals because of viruses spread from livestock.
 Ground vegetation began to overpopulate which eventually led to wildfires that destroyed 80% of the ecosystem annually.
 This led to a net release of carbon dioxide into the atmosphere, making the Serengeti a producer of greenhouse gases.
 When disease management efforts helped the wildebeest population recover back to their historic levels of over 1.5 million, the landscape was brought back into balance and restored to being a natural storage unit for CO2 in less than a decade.

 Today, the blue wildebeest population is stable and considered of least concern by The International Union for Conservation of Nature (IUCN).
-Along with , the rewilding of wildebeests in the Serengeti is considered one of the most successful rewilding stories of our time.
-Rewilding efforts can not only save species and restore habitats - it is also an essential solution in the fight against climate crisis.
+Along with the , the rewilding of wildebeests in the Serengeti is considered one of the most successful rewilding stories of our time.
+Rewilding efforts can not only save species and restore habitats - it is also an essential solution in the fight against the climate crisis.

 Interested in learning more about the Afrotropics bioregions?
 Use One Earth's interactive Navigator to explore bioregions around the world.Launch Navigator